pxc/gitbook/text/17_Git_Treeishes/0_ Git_Treeishes.markdown

 	master@{1 month ago}

-Which is shorthand for 'where the master branch head was yesterday', etc. Note that this format can result in different shas on different computers, even if the master branch is currently pointing to the same place.
+Which is shorthand for 'where the master branch head was yesterday', etc. Note that this format can result in different SHAs on different computers, even if the master branch is currently pointing to the same place.

 ### Ordinal Spec ###